nubenetes/awesome-kubernetes/docs/aws.md

 - [Get started with Amazon EC2 Container Registry (Amazon ECR)](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html)
 - [Using Docker Machine with AWS](http://blog.scottlowe.org/2016/03/22/using-docker-machine-with-aws/)
 - [Docker Datacenter on the AWS Cloud: Quick Start Reference Deployment 🌟](https://aws.amazon.com/es/about-aws/whats-new/2016/06/docker-datacenter-on-the-aws-cloud-quick-start-reference-deployment/)
+- [ecrcp](https://github.com/bit-cloner/ecrcp) aims to mimic cp command in Linux systems as closely as possible in its implementation.
+Consider ecrcp to be the cp equivalent to copy container images from docker hub to ECR.

 ## Docker for AWS
 - [DZone: Getting Started With Docker for AWS and Scaling Nodes](https://dzone.com/articles/getting-started-with-docker-for-aws-and-scaling-no) This blog will explain how to get started with Docker for AWS and deploy a multi-host Swarm cluster on Amazon.